rachelAtFlatiron/EAST-SE-041023-Phase-2-React/05_sidefx_fetching/05_slides.md

 ## ✅ Objectives

+- Explain what a side effect is
+- Observe how React manages side effects with the useEffect hook
-- Use the useEffect hook to fetch data
+- Observe how to use the useEffect hook to fetch data on page load

-- Understand Component side effects
+- Review changing parent state

 ---